Shakir-Afridi/react-form-dto/docs/api/visibleWhen.md

 ## Behavior Notes

-- If `visiableWhen` is not specified, the field is always visible.
+- If `visibleWhen` is not specified, the field is always visible.
 - If a referenced field doesn't exist in the form state, its value is treated as an empty string.
 - For multi-select fields, values are extracted from `{ value, label }` objects automatically.
 - Conditions are evaluated reactively as form values change.